theogravity/git-commit-stamper/README.md

   "subject": "initial commit",
   "sanitizedSubject": "initial-commit",
-  "body": "this is the body of the commit message", "authoredOn": "1437988060",
+  "body": "this is the body of the commit message", "summary": "This is a summary of the change", "authoredOn": "1437988060",
   "committedOn": "1437988060",
   "author": {